 2.4.
 Scope Values

-OpenID Connect Clients use scope values as defined in 3.3 of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+OpenID Connect Clients use scope values as defined in 3.3 of OAuth 2.0 (Hardt, D., Ed., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749] to specify what access privileges are being requested for Access Tokens.
 The scopes associated with Access Tokens determine what resources will be available when they are used to access OAuth 2.0 protected endpoints.
 For OpenID Connect, scopes can be used to request that specific sets of information be made available as Claim Values.
 This document describes only the scope values used by OpenID Connect.

 OpenID Connect allows additional scope values to be defined and used.
 Scope values used that are not understood by an implementation SHOULD be ignored.